 During the 1919 season, it looked as though Jackson and the White Sox would again finish the season as champs.
 The club steamrolled through the competition, with Jackson hitting .351 and knocking in 96 runners.

 But for all the team's success, the club's owner, Charles Comiskey, preferred to underpay his players and not pay out promised bonuses.
-Disgruntled and angry, eight members, including Jackson, decided to accept payment for throwing the 1919 World Series against the Cincinnati Reds.
+Disgruntled and angry, eight members, including Jackson, were accused of accepting payments for throwing the 1919 World Series against the Cincinnati Reds.
 Jackson later denied he knew about the fix and said his name had been given to the conspirators without his consent to participate in the scam.

 For Jackson's part, the hard-hitting ballplayer was promised $20,000, a significant bump in pay from his $6,000 salary.
 Still, Jackson's stellar performance in the series didn't quite add-up; he didn't quite throw in the towel for every single game.
-Over the course of the eight-game series, which Cincinnati won, five games to three, Shoeless batted .375, including an impressive .545 in those contests the White Sox won.
+Over the course of the eight-game series, which Cincinnati won, five games to three, Shoeless batted .375, including an impressive .545 in the contests the White Sox won.
 The batting stats were the highest of any player on both teams.